devmintorg/Module-1-Evaluation/README.md

 `npx hardhat run ./scripts/deploy_base.sol`

+... and it should complete without error.

 Please clone this repository to your github, and then for each of the scenarios, create a new solidity file (for example `Scenario_1.sol`, `Scenario_2.sol`, ect.).

 You are expected to complete as much of these scenario's as possible.
 If you have specific question, please reach out to your instructor.
-Once you have completed this evaluation, please send a note
+Once you have completed this evaluation, please push the code to your private repository (do not share this with your peers) and send it to the typeScript.
+Upon completion, you will be sent the answers.